google/android-emulator-container-scripts/README.md

 - The gRPC service is used to communicate with the running emulator inside the container.

+You also have the option to mount a /data partition which the emulator will use if available.
+This enables you to use a tmpfs which can give increased performance, especially in the nested virtualization scenario.

+For example:

+    docker run -e ADBKEY="$(cat ~/.android/adbkey)" \
+    --device /dev/kvm \
+    --mount type=tmpfs,destination=/data \
+    --publish 8554:8554/tcp \
+    --publish 5555:5555/tcp <docker-image-id>

 ### Running the Docker image with GPU acceleration

 We currently only support hardware acceleration for NVIDIA.
 In order to make use